 “The reality is, fighting as a guerrilla pretty much sucks dick.
 You don’t get to go home and sleep in your soft bed, nuzzled up against your hot wife every night.
 You might not get to go home for any nights at all for many months or even years.
 You may not ever get to go home, since it may very well end up burned down around your happy ass by rivals who want your farm ground or hunting territory.
 You won’t have ready access to all that rice and freeze-dried food in your basement storage.
 You are not going to be able to protect your wife and kids—or even yourself—from every possible threat, regardless of how thorough your preparations are.
 Sniper fire, even from an untrained hillbilly with a shitty deer rifle can come from nowhere at the least expected time and place.
 Kidnappings, rapes, and destruction of property are the norms in tribal conflicts.

 If you somehow think that, because “this is ‘Murica! ” that things will be different here, then you’re a fucking moron.”

 The book contains chapters on fighting tactics, realistic strength and conditioning training programs, hand to hand combatives, rifle marksmanship, emergency medical skills, tactical movement, camouflage, land navigation, patrolling tactics, and defending fixed positions.
 In addition, the book has several extremely useful appendices.
 One of the appendices is a complete list of drills the author uses in his class to turn a novice shooter into an accomplished rifleman.
 That chapter alone is pure gold and worth the entire cost of the book.

-The book can be purchased at the Forward Observer Magazine website.
+The book can be purchased at John’s Lulu store.
 Do yourself a favor and buy a copy today.
 Even better, buy several copies.
 The holidays are coming and your preparedness-oriented friends will treasure the gift of a book like this.